earthly/website/blog/_posts/2022-09-13-bazel-build.md

 But most importantly, I've learned - and all the people I talked to agreed: Bazel does deliver on its promise of fast and correct builds.
 Other tools like Pants and Buck exist, but Bazel is the clear category leader.
 If I had a mono-repo with several million lines of code in it, I'd want a consistent way to build things and a fast way to get feedback on those changes.
 Doing so would pay for itself over time because developer time is expensive.
 Bazel is the tool for that job.

-If I had less than a million lines of code or I was worried about the adoptoin costs or if wanted a more gradual approach to monorepo build performance, then I'd take a look at [Earthly](/).
+If I had less than a million lines of code or I was worried about the adoption costs or if wanted a more gradual approach to monorepo build performance, then I'd take a look at [Earthly](/).
 But then I work for Earthly so I'm a bit biased.

 {% include_html cta/bottom-cta.html %}